 Successful management of our enterprise risks is critical to JLL's long-term sustainability.
-Management is responsible for identifying and mitigating JLL's enterprise risks, but the Board and its committees take active roles in overseeing that effort.
+Management is responsible for identifying and mitigating JLL's enterprise risks, but the Board and its Committees take active roles in overseeing that effort.
 In particular, the Board focuses on substantive aspects of management's evaluation of enterprise risks and the efforts management is making to avoid and mitigate them.
-The Company has adopted a combined assurance model to align assurance programs between enterprise risk management, compliance and ethics, internal audit and other assurance providers within the Company, to deliver deeper insights to the Board and management on governance, risk management, and effective control design and execution.
-The purpose of the combined assurance model is to deliver effective risk oversight by assisting the Board and management in protecting the Company through risk aggregation, adoption of proven practices, reduction of duplicative efforts with assurance activities, and providing a common methodology to evaluate and manage risks.

 The Audit and Risk Committee focuses on the process management follows to continuously identify enterprise risks and monitors the mitigation efforts management has established.
 The Audit and Risk Committee semi-annually discusses with the Company's global director of enterprise risk management and senior management the process that has been followed to establish an enterprise risk management report.
 The global director of enterprise risk management, who reports into the Company's Chief Legal Officer, provides a risk environment update that evaluates risk both on potential impact to the Company and also based on the time frame when the risk is likely to have an impact.
-The global director of enterprise risk management performs a horizon scanning with the assistance of outside advisors and experts to anticipate future
+In addition to ongoing review and discussion among the GEB and other senior management regarding risks faced by the Company's businesses, the global director of enterprise risk management performs a horizon scanning to anticipate future threats to the Company and emerging trends.
+In preparing the risk environment update report, the global director of enterprise risk management meets with the GEB and other senior management to gather input which is then aggregated and used in preparing the proposed top risks for the Company.
+This report, which is reviewed by our Audit and Risk Committee, reflects the then-current most significant enterprise risks that management believes JLL faces and the efforts management is making to avoid or mitigate the identified risks.
+The risks identified in the enterprise risk management report are reviewed by management in connection with the Company's disclosure controls and procedures.